 SPEECH...explores the fundamentals of effective oral presentation to small and large groups.
 Topic selection, audience analysis, methods of organization, research, structuring evidence and support, delivery techniques, and other essential elements of speaking successfully, including the listening process, form the basis of the course.
-COREQUISITE: 10838105 Intro Reading and Study Skills or equivalent
+COREQUISITE: 10838105 Intro Reading and Study Skills or Reading placement assessment equivalent

-TEAMBUILDING AND PROBLEM SOLVING...applies the skills and tools necessary to facilitate problem solving in a team environment.
+TEAMBUILDING AND PROBLEM SOLVING... applies the skills and tools necessary to facilitate problem solving in a team environment.
 Each learner will demonstrate the application of the benefits and challenges of group work, necessary roles in a team, stages of team development, different approaches to problem solving, consensus, a systematic process of problem definition, data acquisition, analysis, developing alternative solutions, solution implementation, and evaluation.

-WORD 2013 - LEVEL 1...introduces the student to word processing features such as creating, saving, editing, formatting, and printing documents, creating basic diagrams, and applying these concepts to produce usable documents.
-This course is offered in a self-paced format.
+WORD - LEVEL 1...introduces the student to word processing features such as creating, saving, editing, navigating, and formatting the content of multi-page documents.